 A football shot through the centre of our circle, cutting short whatever Paige had been about to say.
 It bounced hard off Spencer’s knee and rolled to a stop not far from Remy.
 As he bent to pick it up, I turned, searching the field for its owner.
 My spine went tense when I saw who was jogging our way.

 Kennedy screeched to a halt when he noticed Remy cradling the ball and glared at him with thinly veiled revulsion.

-“Here you go, man,” Remy said, before throwing it back towards Kennedy, rugby-style.
+“Here you go, man,” Remy said, before throwing it back towards Kennedy.

 I almost groaned, even before it fell short and landed at Kennedy’s feet with a pathetic thump.
 Kennedy’s lip curled.
 “Are you kidding me?” he demanded, sounding honestly offended.

 “He’s from up north,” Jake was quick to interject.
 “You know, where they think rugby is real football?”

 Remy crossed his arms.
 “Excuse me?
 Rugby is the only real type of football.”